AleMorales9011/ForgeWare/004- CONFIGURATION MANAGEMENT/README.md

 - task: TerraformTaskV4@4 # Executes Terraform commands.
   inputs: # Defines the input parameters for the task
-    provider: 'azurerm' # Tells Terraform to use the Azure Resource Manager provider for interacting with Azure resources.
+    provider: 'azurerm' # Tells Terraform to use the Azure Resource Manager provider.
     command: 'init' # Specifies the Terraform command to be executed.
     backendServiceArm: 'bknd-prod-001(f97a229a-2aa9-47e7-ae31-76ed06c11e1d)'
     backendAzureRmResourceGroupName: 'rg-terraformdevops-001'